-The school will ensure that young persons are protected from risks to their health and safety as a consequence of their lack of experience, absence of awareness of existing or potential risk or the fact that they have not yet fully matured.
-Risk assessments for work activities will be carried out for every young/ inexperienced person before they start work.
+The school will ensure that young persons are protected from risks to their health and safety because of their lack of experience, absence of awareness of existing or potential risk or the fact that they have not yet fully matured.
+Risk assessments for work activities will be carried out for every young/inexperienced person before they start work.